Speech services are available to address fluency disorders (stuttering). See below for additional information regarding fluency disorders.

 Windham, NH 03087

 Copyright Soaring Speech.
 All rights reserved.
+Speech therapy provided by a certified speech language pathologist.

 If you have concerns regarding your child's speech and language development, contact Soaring Speech.